numerodix/ansicolor/README.rst

 Running all possible tests under tox
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We use `tox` to run both the unit tests and the demos under several different Python interpreter versions.
-Depending on which interpreters you have installed (this is managed system-wide and not covered in this README) `tox` will most likely give you a partial success:
+We use ``tox`` to run both the unit tests and the demos under several different Python interpreter versions.
+Depending on which interpreters you have installed (this is managed system-wide and not covered in this README) ``tox`` will most likely give you a partial success.

 .. code:: bash

+    # to run against all interpreters
     $ tox

-    # to run it only against selected interpreters
+    # to run only against selected interpreters
     $ tox -e py27,py38